ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 (An interactive version of the chart, with more granular labeling, can be found below in the related Tableau Story)

-As you can immediately see,
+As you can immediately see, most of the users are spending the majority (73.13%) of their time in a sedentary state.